NethermindEth/el-node-spec/docs/docs/graft/demo.md

 ![Save panel](/img/graft-el-panel-save.png)

 :::note
-Because is a library panel a confirmation message will be shown asking if you want to save the panel and showing the list of dashboards that will be affected by the change.
+Because it is a library panel a confirmation message will be shown asking if you want to save the panel and displaying the list of dashboards that will be affected by the change.
 This is because a library panel could be used for multiple dashboards.
-In this case select `Update all` and will be ok.
+In this case, select `Update all` and will be ok.

 ![Save panel confirmation](/img/graft-el-panel-save-confirm.png)
 :::